President: Leonard Gallant - email@example.com

 About CUPE PEI

 CUPE PEI also assists in the organization of unorganized workers generally, and public employees in particular.
-CUPE PEI actively promotes educational, legislative, social and other activities as may assist CUPE locals on PEI and strives for honourable means to adjust difficulties that may arise between our membership and their employers.
+We actively promote educational, legislative and social action for lasting improvements for workers.